 Let me start off with a simple assertion.
 404 redirects are bad.
 They are a terrible user experience and the search bots will penalize you meaningfully for it.
 404s occur when a page is deleted from the site and the server, but links to the page and bookmarks still exist.
 When a user calls that page from the browser, the server returns a 404 Page Not Found.
 If the search bot gets a 404 a few times, it will deindex the page from the search results.

 When creating a website, learning how to use redirects is a valuable step in building an optimized website.
-Redirects, such as 301 redirect, 302 redirect, and others can help you maintain your PageRank and the reputation you have earned through backlinks and traffic, even when you have to make significant adjustments to your domain.
+Redirects, such as 301 and 302 and others can help you maintain your PageRank and the reputation you have earned through backlinks and traffic, even when you have to make significant adjustments to the content on your domain.

 Failure to use a proper redirect can also result in lost PageRank.
 With a properly constructed redirect, any value from backlinks that point to your old pages will flow through the redirect to the new page.
 This can help you maintain your rankings within the SERPs and avoid drops in traffic and revenue.

-It is important to note, however, that there are different types of redirects, including http redirect, html redirect, 301 redirect, and 302 redirect.
-Each of these redirects is more suited for particular purposes.
+It is important to note, however, that there are different types of redirects, including http redirect, html redirect, and 301 and 302 redirect.
+Each of these redirects is best suited for particular purposes.
 Here are five things that all website owners should know about redirecting users.
-Proper redirects are part of smart content pages.
+Proper redirects are an integral part of smart content pages.

 1) What is an HTML redirect and why is this method discouraged?